 He believes strongly that there is no point in camping uncomfortably when with a little planning you can do so in quite a reasonable comfort.
 The many thousands who have taken up Continental camping in recent years because of the ever-increasing cost of hotels and 'pensions' and recently, the restricted foreign exchange allowance will surely feel the same way.

-Since Alan Rogers published the first campsite guide that bore his name, the range has expanded and now covers 27 countries in five seperate guides.
+Since Alan Rogers published the first campsite guide that bore his name, the range has expanded and now covers 27 countries.
 No fewer than 20 of the campsites selected by Alan for the first guide are still featured in our current editions.

 Sites personally recommended by Alan Rogers in 1968